 U.S. Citizen or permanent resident children may be eligible for benefits, regardless of a parent's immigration status.
 If a child is eligible, childcare assistance may also be available.

-Additionally, the Michigan Summer EBT program is available to help families buy food for their school-aged children (6 to 18 years old).
+Additionally, the Michigan Summer EBT program (Sun Bucks) is available to help families buy food for their school-aged children.
 Families will get $120 for each eligible child to buy groceries during the summer.
-Your child is eligible if they were or already are receiving SNAP (food benefits), TANF (cash assistance), or Medicaid anytime between July 1, 2024, and August 31, 2025.
+Your child is eligible if they were or already are receiving food assistance, cash assistance, or certain types of Medicaid anytime between July 1, 2024, and August 31, 2025.
 Your child is also eligible if they are approved for free or reduced-price meals with their school.
 Individuals can apply online on the MI Bridges Website.

 Common Questions